Lightnet/project-phaser3-prototype/README.md

 # Notes:
  * Some files are from Phaser 3.3.0 Github Examples for testing.
  * Phaser 3.3.0 physics server code have not yet work or tested to sync with client and server node of other framework engines.
+ * Testing seem slow if bundle.js file is taking long time for chrome.
  * Work in progress.